 He was named the 2007 Teacher of the Year for both the first and second year pharmacy classes at the College of Pharmacy-Glendale.
 Additionally he has received the Edgar C. Little Outstanding Chemistry Graduate Award from Missouri Western State College, the Pharmacy Graduate Student Honors Symposium Award from the University of Kansas, and an American Foundation for Pharmaceutical Education Pre-doctoral fellowship from 1997-1999.
 He was honored as the National Advisor of the Year runner-up by the Phi Delta Chi pharmacy fraternity.

 Dr. Gentry is a member of numerous scientific and professional organizations and has served as the Chair of the Section of Teachers of Chemistry of the American Association of Colleges of Pharmacy.
 His research interests include: synthetic manipulation of antimicrobial agents to modulate potency and spectrum of activity, use of combinatorial chemistry for drug discovery and development, and improving delivery of science courses for professional and pre-professional students.

-Gwen Lee-Roseborough is the Office Support Associate in College of Pharmacy, Academic Affairs at Chicago State University.
+Gwen Lee-Roseborough, is the Office Support Associate for Academic Affairs at Chicago State University.
 She currently holds a Bachelor of Arts Degree from Chicago State University with a minor in Business Writing.
 She is a United States Army Veteran who served over 13 years with extensive Administrative Specialist and Civil Affairs Training.
 She has worked at Chicago State University in various departments on campus for over 20 years.